Chapter Nine: Vehicles

 |- Albert Einstein

-As any mathematician will tell you, vector algebra is an infinitely bigger pain in the ass than either the vectors or the algebra would seem to indicate on their own.
-Worse, vector algebra becomes increasingly difficult to perform after a fourth shot of whiskey, making it useless for any part of BrikWars after the first seven minutes.
+As any mathematician will tell you, vector algebra is an infinitely bigger pain in the ass than either vectors or algebra would seem to indicate on their own.
+Worse, vector algebra becomes increasingly difficult to perform after a fourth shot of whiskey, making it useless for any part of BrikWars after the first three minutes.

 Fortunately, a BrikWars player's instinctive response to Thrust vector calculations turns out to be the correct one: Thrust is handled by Giving It The Finger.
 Place a fingertip at the point of Thrust (either an active Thrust device or a point of impact, usually), and push the object the appropriate number of inches in the appropriate direction.
-The model on the table will choose how far to move and how far to rotate on its own without any need for further calculation.
-(Wheeled models may need to be stopped manually at the end of each Thrust to keep them from rolling away forever, of course.)
+The model on the table will move and rotate appropriately on its own without any need for calculation.
+(Wheeled models may need to be stopped manually at the end of each Thrust to keep them from rolling away forever.)

 In the worst-case scenario, rather than resolving Thrust effects one at a time, a player may wish to determine the cumulative result of many simultaneous Thrusts and only then move the object from its initial position to its final one.
 This is a legal and sometimes even necessary option, but it's a pain in the ass and should be avoided.